-Persons are assumed alive unless MDH has knowledge of their death.
-Vital status information is updated by monthly visits to select reporting facilities, correspondence with other health departments, annual death certificate reviews, and periodic matches with the National Death Index and Social Security Death Master File.
+Persons are assumed alive unless the MDH has knowledge of their death.
+Vital status information is updated by monthly visits to select reporting facilities, correspondence with 1 Minnesota Rule 4605.7040 other health departments, annual death certificate reviews, and periodic matches with the National Death Index and Social Security Death Master File.
 "AIDS deaths" refers to all deaths among AIDS cases regardless of the cause of death.
 "All deaths" refers to all deaths among HIV/AIDS cases regardless of the cause of death.